gitter-badger/icecast-parser/README.md

 Features
 ====
-- Metadata parses as object with key-value;
-- Getting metadata from stream realized in Transform stream, so you can pipe output to another Writeable stream;
-- Opens an async connection to URL and gets response with radio stream and metadata.
-Then pipe this response to Transform stream;
+- Opens async connection to URL and gets response with radio stream and metadata.
+Then pipes response to Transform stream for processing;
+- Getting metadata from stream is realized in Transform stream, so you can pipe radio station stream to another Writeable\Duplex\Transform stream;
-- Once metadata was recieved event `metadata` is triggers with parsed metadata object in listener;
+- Once metadata is recieved, `metadata` event triggers with metadata object;
-- You can subscribe also to `empty` event that means that connection was successful but metadata is empty.
-And `error` event which means that connection to radio station was refused;
-- After getting metatdata connection is closing automatically, so you don't spent a lot of traffic;
+- After metadata is received, connection to radio station closes automatically, so you will not spent a lot of traffic;
+- But you can set `keepListen` flag in config object and continue listening radio station;
-- Autoupdating metadata from radiostation by interval in economy way (opens connection only when it's really need);
+- Autoupdating metadata from radiostation by interval in economical way (connection is opens when time has come);
+- Metadata parsed as object with key-value;
+- When you create new instance, you get EventEmitter.
+So you can subscribe to other events;
 - Easy to configure and use.

 Getting started